jacinyan/spreadsheet-importer-demo/README.md

-# A React on Rails demo for the coding challenge
+# An Excel Spreadsheet importer demo with React on Rails

 ## Features

+An simple full-stack upload importer app that enables user to upload .xls/.xlsx(.csv to be implemented) files and view the results

 - Frontend: React + React Router + React Query + Axios
 - Backend: Ruby on Rails